-At least cucumber salad with dill dressing is a good one!
+At least cucumber salad recipe with dill dressing is a good one!

 I’ve been in a love/hate relationship with cucumbers my whole life.
 Mostly in the hate stage.
 Soooo I know hate is a strong word.
 We’ll go with distaste instead.
-My parents used to eat cucumbers and tomatoes with just salt and pepper on them, and I wanted to gag.
-Cucumbers were a food I avoided at all costs.
+My parents used to eat cucumbers and tomatoes with just salt and pepper, and I wanted to gag.
+Cucumbers were food I avoided at all costs.
 I even took them off my Jimmy John’s tuna sandwiches.
 It makes me really sad looking back on it!

-Somewhere around the time I started this blog, I decided to give cucumbers another chance.
+Somewhere around the time, I started this blog; I decided to give cucumbers another chance.
 For the most part, they were agreeable to me.
 Mostly…but only when slathered in hummus or black bean dip.
 Which is a step in the right direction that should make anyone proud!
-But the last few months?
+But in the last few months?
 I’ve been loving cucumber, even without the mounds of dip.

 - 6 T extra virgin olive oil